-Message from BISHOP HOGARTH CATHOLIC Education Trust CEO:
+Message from Bishop Hogarth Catholic Education Trust CEO:

 The aim of Bishop Hogarth Catholic Education Trust is to provide a practical and moral purpose to the furthering of education, giving strength and a collective responsibility for the educational welfare of pupils in our schools.
+Where pupils are the centre of all decision making and Christ is at the heart of our moral purpose.

 Bishop Hogarth Catholic Education Trust is a family of Catholic schools that exist to further the Church’s saving mission by educating her young people in accordance with the teachings of Jesus Christ.
 In carrying out any functions on behalf of the Trust all governors, directors and members of the Trust recognise the centrality of the Bishop of the Diocese of Hexham and Newcastle and will carry out those functions and responsibilities in full communion with him and in accord with the mind of the Church.
 Accordingly, the functions of the Trust will be conducted in accordance with the following principles of subsidiarity, solidarity and support for the common good.